SAP EWM Proper Guide for Optimizing Your Warehouse and Supply Chain

 This search sequence can further be optimized by prioritizing the multiple combinations of control parameters.

-In the POSC functionality, all the relevant stages of processing are defined in a multistep sequential storage process, and the storage process gets assigned to the relevant warehouse process type.
+In the POSC functionality, all the relevant processing stages are defined in a multistep sequential storage process, and the storage process gets assigned to the appropriate warehouse process type.
 So, the system automatically moves the products to the next stage in the sequence once the activity at the first stage is finished.

 POSC functionality works only for products packed in the handling unit.